How To Avoid These 7 Common Mistakes When Setting Up Your Online Referral Programme

 Ensure they have realistic and measurable targets – number of referrals interviewed, selected, expected sales, sales against the target, training is given, etc.

 It’s important to set your expectations accordingly here though.
 A brand new programme will take longer to gather traction.
-Remember this is a relationship game and therefore managing your programme ‘in-house’ to start with is a great way to be profitable from day 1.
+Remember this is a relationship game.
+Therefore managing your programme ‘in-house’ to start with is a great way to be profitable from day 1.

 Once you’ve gathered some traction and you can see the growth curve starting to take shape I highly recommend recruiting a first-class Online Referral Partner Manager… it’ll pay you handsomely and can be geared to constant growth in the sales too.